 What is a shipping zone?

 A shipping zone is a segment of delivery territory.
-Each zone is within a certain distance range from your point of origin.
-The higher the zone, the farther it is from the point of origin.
-Each zone includes a set of ZIP codes.
+Each zone is within a certain distance from your point of origin, and each zone includes a set of ZIP codes.
+The higher the zone number, the farther the destination is from the point of origin.

 For example, if a package originates in Knoxville, the origin ZIP code starts with 377.
 ZIP codes with the first three digits of 376-379 are in Zone 2 for UPS.
 Those deliveries wouldn’t travel far from the point of origin.
 A shipment to a ZIP code starting with 970 would go to the West Coast.
 That is Zone 8 for a UPS package shipped from Knoxville.
-A shipment to Hawaii falls into Zone 45.
+A shipment to Hawaii falls into Zone 44 or 46.

-Each shipping zone represents a different price.
-For example, a 5-pound package shipped by FedEx Ground costs $9.87 to ship to Zone 2, $12.92 for Zone 5, and $14.97 for Zone 8.
+Each shipping zone also represents a different price.
+For example, a 5-pound package shipped by FedEx Ground costs $11.98 to ship to Zone 2, $15.85 for Zone 5, and $18.42 for Zone 8.

 Shipping zones allow delivery companies to charge the right amount for each package delivered.
 An order going to Zone 2 will use less gas, driver time, and wear and tear on equipment than one shipping to Zone 7.

-Shipping Zones by Carrier
+Shipping zones by carrier

 The ZIP codes used to determine shipping zones are a proxy for distance.
 FedEx breaks down its shipping zones by distance like this: